When people email me for a live TV streaming service recommendation and list out their wants and needs, a lot of times I suggest Sling TV.

 4. I don’t need unlimited DVR storage

-Unlike several of its competitors, Sling TV doesn’t offer unlimited cloud DVR storage.
-You get only 50 hours of storage with the base plan, or you can upgrade to DVR Plus for $5 a month and get 200 hours of storage.
-When you set a recording with Sling, you can fast-forward through the commercials when you’re ready to watch it.
-Sling’s DVR storage limits are not a problem for everyone, especially those who split their TV time with on-demand services like Netflix and rely on Sling primarily for live sports and news.
-If you want unlimited cloud DVR storage, YouTube TV, Hulu + Live TV, DIRECTV STREAM and Fubo have you covered.
+Sling TV offers unlimited cloud DVR storage as an upgrade for $5 a month.
+The base plan includes only 50 hours of storage.
+When you set a recording with Sling, you can fast-forward through commercials when you’re ready to watch.
+Sling’s DVR limits are not a problem for everyone, especially those who split their TV time with on-demand services like Netflix and rely on Sling primarily for live sports and news.
+If you want unlimited cloud DVR storage included at no extra cost, YouTube TV, Hulu + Live TV, DIRECTV and Fubo have you covered.
 (Note: Many YouTube TV users do not like the DVR because it won’t let you record or delete single episodes in a series.
 The other services have this flexibility.)

 5. I don’t watch TV on multiple devices at once

 A Sling TV subscription is intended for one household only, but you can stream on all types of devices (TVs, phones and computers) and even take the service with you while traveling.
 However, there are stream limits that you need to consider.
 Sling Orange is restricted to one device at a time, while Sling Blue lets you stream on up to three simultaneous devices.
 If you only watch on one screen at a time, this will never be a problem for you.
 Larger or heavy-use households may run into problems with Sling’s stream limits.
-As an alternative, DIRECTV STREAM has an extremely generous policy for simultaneous streams, which includes 20 in-home streams and three on the go (including up to two TV sets outside of your home network.)
+As an alternative, DIRECTV has an extremely generous policy for simultaneous streams.

 The Bottom Line